-Many of us are self-confessed ‘animal lovers’.
-We have a menagerie of pets, spend a lot of time hoovering up fur and cleaning muddy paw prints.
-And we wouldn’t have it any other way!
-I’ll gladly admit that I belong to this motley crew with my wonderful rescue cat Ella.
-I have seen first-hand the trials and tribulations that animals can face on the island of Mallorca and the remarkable work of the charities that help them in their time of need.
+There are many of us out there that are self-confessed ‘animal lovers’.
+We have a menagerie of pets, spend a lot of time hoovering up fur and cleaning muddy paw prints; yet we wouldn’t have it any other way!
+I’ll gladly admit that I belong to this motley crew, with my wonderful rescue cat Ella, I have seen first-hand the trials and tribulations that animals can face on the island of Mallorca, and the remarkable work of the charities that help them in their time of need.

 Life on the Streets #